-The practice manager told us that the local population was diverse with a mix of patients from various cultures and background.
-Staff at the practice spoke a range of different languages including; Swedish, French, Spanish, Romanian, Hindi, Urdu, Gujarati, Arabic and Greek.
+The principal dentist told us that the local population was diverse with a mix of patients from various cultures and background.
+Staff at the practice spoke a range of different languages including; Lithuanian, Pakistani, Russian and Romanian.
 A hearing loop was also available for patients who had hearing difficulties